demisto/content/Packs/Exabeam/Integrations/Exabeam/README.md

-The Exabeam Security Management Platform provides end-to-end detection, User Event Behavioral Analytics, and SOAR.
+The Exabeam Security Management Platform provides end-to-end detection, User Event Behavioral Analytics and SOAR.
-This integration was integrated and tested with version 53.5 of Exabeam
+This integration was integrated and tested with version 53.5 of Exabeam.

+### Authentication Methods

+In addition to the User Credentials authentication method, **Exabeam Cloud** users can authenticate using a **Cluster Authentication Token**.
+To authenticate with a Cluster Authentication Token, insert `__token` in the "Username" parameter, and the token itself in the "Password" parameter.

+### Generate a Cluster Authentication Token

+1. Navigate to Settings > Admin Operations > Cluster Authentication Token.

+2. At the Cluster Authentication Token menu, click the blue `+` button.

+3. In the **Setup Token** menu, fill in the **Token Name**, **Expiry Date**, and select the **Permission Level**(s).

+4. Click **ADD TOKEN** to apply the configuration.

+For additional information, refer to [Exabeam Administration Guide](https://docs.exabeam.com/en/advanced-analytics/i54/advanced-analytics-administration-guide/113254-configure-advanced-analytics.html#UUID-70a0411c-6ddc-fd2a-138d-fa83c7c59a40).

 ## Configure Exabeam on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.